Cooking Chat features healthy recipes with the best wine pairings.

 Cooking Chat on Social Media

-I maintain an active presence across social media sites, including Twitter (over 5,900 followers), Facebook (nearly 3,000 followers), Instagram (over 1,000 followers — I’m a bit newer there!) and Pinterest (over 5,000 followers).
-I have recently started a Cooking Chat YouTube channel — subscribe for regular videos about wine pairings and recipes.
+I maintain an active presence across social media sites, including Twitter (over 6,100 followers), Facebook 3,000 followers), Instagram (over 1,100 followers — I’m a bit newer there!) and Pinterest (over 6,000 followers).
 Before Google Plus was retired, my Cooking Chat recipe collection was a G+ featured collection with over 245,000 followers.

 My food backstory